 Can I deduct health insurance premiums as a self-employed individual?

 Yes, as a self-employed individual, you can fully deduct health insurance premiums as an adjustment to income.
-This deduction applies to you and your family members.
+This deduction generally applies if you are not eligible for coverage through a spouse’s employer, and it covers you and your family members.

 ____________________________